©Photo by iStock: Choreograph

 In Switzerland, we followed old traditions and did all of those little things, just because it was Christmas time.
 We spent this time of year baking sugar cookies, getting the skis out of the cellar, visiting the Christmas markets, planning holiday menus and secretly stashing presents around the house.

 Our family of five knew exactly what to do and when to do it.
-Christmas Eve, for example, was always spent with Tante Maria and Uncle George, with Oma and Opa and any other family members that happened to be in the Swiss mountains that night.
+Christmas Eve, for example, was always spent with Tante Maria and Uncle George, Oma and Opa, and any other family members who happened to be in the Swiss mountains that night.
 We always ate filet mignon.
 We always set out sugar cookies for Santa and carrots for the reindeer.
 It was a simple formula.

 But what happens when you break tradition?

-For us, this is a first.
-We are based in Tokyo as expats and even the lead-up to the holiday season is much different.
+This is a first for us.
+We are based in Tokyo as expats, and even the lead-up to the holiday season is much different.

-Instead of eating crêpes in Colmar or sipping a Heisse Schoggi in Konstanz or watching the street light up on the Zürich Bahnhofstrasse, we are admiring the light displays at Tokyo Midtown and going to Christmas concerts at school.
-We are navigating our way through a new city and strongly considering if it is really worth spending ¥40,000 for a real Christmas tree.
+Instead of eating crepes in Colmar, sipping a Heisse Schoggi in Konstanz or watching the street light up on the Zürich Bahnhofstrasse, we are admiring the illumination light displays at Tokyo Midtown and going to Christmas concerts at school.
+We are navigating our way through a new city and strongly considering whether it is really worth spending ¥40,000 for a real Christmas tree.

-But, more than that, deeper and much more complex in its implications is our decision not to go home to Switzerland for Christmas.
+Honestly, we probably don’t need a real Christmas tree.
+If anything, our decision not to go home to Switzerland for Christmas is deeper and much more complex in its implications.
 This year, we are packing our tennis rackets and our flip-flops and legging it to Australia!

-Some say we would be better off without the more “traditional” aspects of the typical western Christmas.
-I suppose we can all relate to the tendency to spend too much or eat too much or stress too much during the holidays.
+Some say we would be better off without the more “traditional” aspects of the typical Western Christmas.
+I suppose we can all relate to the tendency to spend too much, eat too much or stress too much during the holidays.

-I believe that traditions can change, perhaps should change, as time carries on.
-But, when I think about this in terms of our third culture children, I actually believed that our very programmed holiday routines would be positive and even essential for them.
+I believe that traditions can change, perhaps should change, as time passes.
+But when I think about this in terms of our third-culture children, I actually believe that our very programmed holiday routines would be positive and even essential for them.

-Your children are far more flexible then you think — let them show this to you.
+Your children are far more flexible than you think—let them show this to you.

-These resilient, international-minded children, they are used to the fact that their accent is different, that they hold a couple different passports or that “home” is difficult to define.
+These resilient, international-minded children are used to the fact that their accents are different, that they hold a couple of different passports or that “home” is difficult to define.
 They are used to not taking anything for granted and remain fully open to the world around them.
 They are not easily shaken or shocked.

 Through their eyes, I was stunned to understand what actually is important to them at Christmas.
 In their words, Christmas is about people.

-My kids are sad about not to going home to Switzerland because of the people they will miss.
+My kids are sad about not going home to Switzerland because of the people they will miss.
 But since the five of us will be together, they say it’s going to be okay.
-It is more about lasting memories, created by people you love, than all the little things we do just because.
+It is more about lasting memories created by people you love than all the little things we do just because.

 With or without snow, Christmas happens where the family is.

 But what always stays the same is the “coming together,” celebrating a few slow and important moments and feeling gratitude for the world around us.
-The giving, or feeling a part of something bigger than ourselves stays longer than sugar cookies or tinsel.
+Giving or feeling a part of something bigger than ourselves lasts longer than sugar cookies or tinsel.

 For kids, especially in a world full of uncertainty, change and more than a bit of sadness, the Christmas tradition of giving is grounding.